telerik/maui-docs/controls/aiprompt/styling/aipromptbutton-styling.md

 # AIPrompt Button Styling

 The AIPrompt Button is used to show the AIPrompt inside a popup.
-You can customize it by setting its `Style` property with `TargetType` set to `RadTemplatedButton`.
+You can customize the AIPrompt Button by setting its `Style` property with `TargetType` set to `RadTemplatedButton`.

-The following example demonstrates how to modify the AIPromtButton' appearance:
+The following example demonstrates how to modify the AIPrompt Button's appearance:

 **1.** Add a `Style` property with `TargetType` set to `RadTemplatedButton` to the page's resources: